ethersphere/swarm-guide/contents/usage.rst

 .. code-block:: none

   testRegistrar.register(web3.sha3('MYNAME'), eth.accounts[0], {from: eth.accounts[0]});

+.. note:: Warning: do not register names with UPPER CASE letters.
+The ENS will let you register them, but your browser will never resolve them.

 The output will be a transaction hash.
 Once this transaction is mined on the testnet you can verify that the name MYNAME.test belongs to you: